 - Be considerate of other campers and wildlife by minimising noise.

 - Protect the waterways by considering how you use soaps and detergents.

 - Use gritty sand and a scourer instead of detergent to clean dishes and scatter water so that it filters through the soil.
-On K’gari (Fraser Island) you must be dingo-safe and pour washing water into a hole and cover.
+On K’gari (formerly Fraser Island) you must be dingo-safe and pour washing water into a hole and cover.

 - Never feed wildlife—animals can become reliant on hand-outs and lose their fear of people.
 If they are fed or become accustomed to hand-outs or scrounging around camps, animals can become aggressive, often bullying or biting people for food.